hyperagentio/dispute-agent/test/README.md

 2. Receive a 402 Payment Required response
 3. Use CDP SDK to make a payment on BASE Sepolia
 4. Retry the request with the payment proof
-5. Receive and display the document summary
+5. Receive and display the verification result

 ## Configuration